General Education Program Badges

-2. Participants will learn how to adjust their communications and messaging techniques to fit their occasion and audience.
-Peer Educators will be able to co-facilitate at least five (5) programs covering the one or more of the following topics: how to end gender-based violence for various groups on campus, how to address challenging questions from peers, and/or how to be persuasive in communicating their learning outcomes, and how to utilize visual arts in outreach and/or presentations.
+2. Participants will learn how to adjust their communication techniques to fit their occasion and audience.
+Peer Educators will be able to co-facilitate at least five (5) programs covering one or more of the following topics: how to end gender-based violence for various groups on campus, how to address challenging questions from peers, how to be persuasive in communicating their learning outcomes, and how to utilize visual arts in outreach and/or presentations.

 3. Peer Educators will complete a reflection paper (3-5 pages) or video (3-5 min) about how they were influenced by the program or how they will role model active bystander behaviors to end gender-based violence.
 The final piece will be shared with permission via social media or on the CARE website.

 Colonize This!: Young Women of Color on Today's Feminism.
 Edited by Hernádex and Rehman.
 IBSN-13:9780786750665.
 (Check local libraries or UCM Library for ILL.)

 Assignment 1: Complete a pre-survey of knowledge and submit a 1-page reflection paper based on the following prompts: